Chapter 5:

 I’m just making up stuff as I go along.
 I hope it’ll work.

 A room appeared, holding hundreds of bolts of fabric, almost like a store.
-However, the turquoise walls were decorated with frames of rose gold.
+However, the teal walls now had posters of a few looks I had done in the past.

 Looking at all the prints and solid organza, chiffon, cotton, satin, and silk, I stood in silence for a while.